Maths

 • Summative assessment opportunities:

-• Low-stakes testing – show improved retention of key facts, for example, time tables facts
+• Low-stakes testing – show improved retention of key facts, for example, time tables facts/number bonds

 • End of unit checks in Power Maths – these are administered at the end of a unit of work to assess understanding and application of the small steps taught